Provide unique care for unique needs

 We call their walking aids “Cadillacs” or “safety buggies.”

 We gently remind them to “Take your Cadillac or safety buggy so you will be safe.”
 We don’t say, “Get your walker, I’m afraid you will fall.”
 The words “fall” and “afraid” are scary and negative.

-We ask “How can we help you” instead of “What is wrong”.
-Their answer usually is “I don’t know”.
-We give them a hug and redirect.
+We ask, “How can we help you” instead of “What is wrong”.
+Their answer usually is, “I don’t know.”
+We hug them and redirect them.
 Hugs always work.